Reading time: 16 min.

 Customer reviews

-Just like in the case of any other product, insight offered by people who have already bought and used the red light therapy device you are interested in can be extremely valuable.
-Reviews can speak to product efficiency and usability and warn you about hidden flaws in its design or functioning.
+As with any other product, insight offered by people who have already bought and used red light therapy devices can be extremely valuable.
+Reviews can speak to product efficiency and usability, plus warn you about hidden flaws in its design or functioning.

 Woman benefitting from red light therapy for hair